cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

 For the `promotionCode` property: To display the field and prepopulate it, please provide a string.
 To display the field without a prepopulated code please provide an empty string.

 ---
-### Initialising CTContext for the Standalone flow with Deep Linking
+### Initialising CTContext for the Standalone flow with Pickup & Drop Off
 {: .no_toc }

 <br />